friemen/reactnet/README.md

                (subscribe-link (partial swap! zs conj) z))
 ```

-Ignoring `zs` we just created something looking like this:
+Ignoring `zs` we just created a network looking like this:

 ![x(x+y)](images/xx+y.png)

-The network is now setup, we can inspect it like so ...
+We can inspect it using `(pp netref)` ...

 ```clojure
 (rn/pp n)